swagnikdutta/swagnikdutta/README.md

 ### Hi, I'm Swagnik 👋

-I'm a software engineer based in India.
+I'm a software engineer based in India 🇮🇳

 I started off my career as a front-end developer; little by little, I developed a keen interest in challenges tackled in backend engineering.
 I feel the scope of getting creative with distributed systems is endless and I'm curious to learn how solutions are architected around diverse use cases.